Using Scrum and Agile in the Home; Tips for Kids / Managing Homework

-This was an experiment I ran in early 2006 with my now 18 year old graduate, Ashley.
+This was an experiment I ran in early 2006 with my now college graduate, Ashley.
 I was able to replicate this to other kids in the neighborhood that were willing.
 The biggest challenge was helping the kids see the value.
 Kids with good grades were more resistant than those with poor grades.
-Even my now 12 year old son resists this.
-He's disorganized, but has good grades.
-I tell him that won't scale to college, but what do I know, I'm just a boring old adult - so I'm told.
+Even my now high school aged year-old son resists this.
+He’s disorganized, but has good grades.
+I tell him that won’t scale to college, but what do I know, I’m just a boring old adult - so I’m told.
 Enjoy!

 I was chatting with Mike Cohn Agile 2005 about user stories.
 He told me how he applies some of these techniques to his kids.
 I was having a hard time with Ashley.
 She was constantly putting her homework off and doing it in the car.
 I didn’t see the point to do it at that point as any learning was lost and it was just an exercise in checking a box.